 Charley Noble – Post Office Square.
 An ‘accessible’ venture from the White House fine dining folks.
 Wood smoked and oyster bar specialties.
 Excellent food and service at moderate prices.
 Same menu day and night, bookings for lunches only (Monday to Friday), dinner 7 nights.

 Portlander – inside Rydges Hotel on Featherston Street.
-Not your usual hotel restaurant.
 Specialising in steak and whisk(e)ys, but catering to herbivores also.
 A pleasant place any time of the day or night, and some pretty fine desserts too.
 2015 NZ Hospo best restaurant.
 7 days and nights.

 The Egmont Street Eatery – Egmont Street off Dixon (paralell to Leeds Street laneway).
 Step down into understated quality, both in food and decor.
 Part wine bar, part brasserie and tasty brunches, a lovely spot for any occasion.
 7 days and nights.

 Sterling – The Terrace at the top of Woodward Lane.
 Associated with the Park Hotel and sister to the Egmont Street Eatery above.
 Excellent food, a little more a’la’carte style than ESE, good service, and light and warm decor.
-7 days and nights.
+7 days, Monday to Saturday nights.

 Field & Green European Soul Food Eatery – Wakefield Street behind The Museum Hotel.
 Ex-London chef bringing classics with modern twists, using high quality ingredients and executing superbly.
 Don’t skip their ice cream.
 Tuesday to Sunday daytimes, Friday and Saturday evenings.

 Pravda – Behind the Old Bank Arcade on Featherston Street.
-Doing some smart food in a classy European-feeling setting.
+Doing smart food in a classy European-style setting.
 The food always has interesting twists or components, and are small-medium sizes so you can try a couple of courses.
+With a steakhouse focus in the evenings.
 Monday to Saturday, day and night.

 WBC – A venture from the Capitol folks upstairs on Victoria Street (above Asian Kitchen).
 Small and intimate, fresh and seasonal, best for tapas and wine or desserts. bookings for lunches only (Monday to Friday), dinner 7 nights.